-6.73 Part of the site is located within a Local Wildlife Site.
+6.75 The site does not form part of a designated site for nature conservation interest (on either a statutory or non-statutory basis).
 The Council's Landscape and Ecology Advisor has stated that the site falls within the 'Zone of Influence' of one or more of the European designated sites scoped into the Essex Coast Recreational disturbance Avoidance and Mitigation Strategy (RAMS), which requires a planning obligation.
 The nearest European designation is the Thames Estuary and Marshes SPA (Special Protection Area) and Ramsar Site.
 The Local Planning Authority is therefore required to undertake a Habitat Regulations Assessment to understand the impact.